Maverick-Low/Maverick-Low/README.md

 ### 👋 Hi, I'm Maverick

-When I'm not working you can find me at the local climbing centre or learning about UI design
+When I'm not working you can find me at the local climbing centre or developing my skills with new courses or projects.

 🟢 **Status**: Working as an Integration Specialist at FasterPay